More than 20 world-class dive sites are within easy reach of BASK Gili Meno.

 The Indoor Lounge and Cocktail Bar offer a more intimate and relaxed haven for sun-conscious patrons.
 With fine wine and whiskey as well as BASK’s signature cocktails, it’s perfect for breezy afternoons that transform into indulgent evenings.

 Inspired by seasonal local produce, the Beach Club offers a wide selection of dining.
 Menus are tailored to suit the ambience of each area of the resort, ranging from tapas-style appetizers through to American and Eurasian influenced mains.

 For lunch, Cabana style dining is provided throughout the Poolside Terrace and the Private Beach.
 Serviced by the main kitchen, these make for ideal chill spots, where patrons can soak up the sun and surroundings while enjoying top-quality global cuisine.

-The internationally renowned global cuisine at the BASK Gili Meno Resort Restaurant is characterised by casual luxury.
+The internationally renowned global cuisine at the BASK Gili Meno Resort Restaurant is characterized by casual luxury.

-Consulting Chef Dan Moran (Rockpool, Parrot Cay Resort, COMO Shambhala) adds an extra shimmer of class to the secluded tropical haven with a seasonal menu that makes local produce the hero.
+BASK’s internationally renowned consulting chef adds an extra layer of class to the secluded tropical haven with a seasonal menu that makes local produce the hero.
 With seafood from local fisheries and vegetables and herbs grown onsite at BASK, each meal is as light and refreshing as it is satisfying.

-Patrons can indulge in a variety of Asian and western dishes, selectively infused with exotic Indonesian flavours using modern techniques.
+Patrons can indulge in a variety of Asian and western dishes, selectively infused with exotic Indonesian flavors using modern techniques.